 What if my documents are not issued in English?

 If your academic documents are issued in a language other than English, you must provide accurate word-for-word, line-by-line English translations together with your official/original documents.
 ACEI provides translations of select languages.
 Please visit “translation” service.
 Translations prepared by the school or university you attended or by authorized translators in your home country are acceptable.
-If you need to find a translator in the U.S., you may wish to contact WordExpress Corporation TEL: 310.260.7700 or visit the American Translators Association www.ata.org to locate an authorized translator near you.
+If you need to find a translator in the U.S., you may wish to visit the American Translators Association website www.ata.org to locate an authorized translator near you.
 This information is provided for your convenience only.
 ACEI is not responsible for any arrangements you enter with a translator/translation agency of your choice.

-What is the difference between Notarized and Certified copies and how or where can I get them notarized/certified?
+What is Certified copies and how or where can I get my documents certified?

 What is the difference between Official and Original documents?